luislve17/comaho/README.md

 The space after the closing parenthesis is also mandatory.
 From your media folder, you will notice a new file `metadata.json` that is used to render this information.

+## FAQ

+> How are the updates doing?
+Can we have multi-threaded safe conversions parallelized on quantum realms?

+I have to pay bills, please be patient on that

+> Why does the UI look like poppy booppy

+The Kobo Libra 2 has a really old outdated engine for its browser.
+I need to work with what it has, plus the usual refresh rate of a e-reader.
+So no fancy CSS or Javascript for us

 ## Credits

 * [KCC (Kindle Comic Converter)](https://github.com/ciromattia/kcc)